Bregman dynamics, contact transformations and convex optimization: Contact geometry in optimization

-It follows that the resulting equations for the integral curves of $\tilde X_{H}$ in the coordinates $(X,P,t)$ are just~\eqref{eq:H1} and~\eqref{eq:H2} for a generic $H$ (now with the explicit time dependence in the function $H$), plus a trivial equation for $t$, namely $\dot t=1$.
+It follows that the resulting equations for the integral curves of $\tilde X_{H}$ in the coordinates $(X,P,t)$ are just~\eqref{eq:H1} and~\eqref{eq:H2} for a generic $H$ (now with the explicit time dependence on $H$), plus a trivial equation for $t$, namely $\dot t=1$.

-\begin{remark} For us there are 4 important points that are worth being remarked about this construction: \begin{enumerate} \item $\theta$ is a contact form on $M\times\mathbb R$ (unless $H$ is a homogeneous function of degree 1 in $P$, a case which is not interesting here). \item From the point of view of the contact geometry, the dynamics in \eqref{eq:PCH} is a very special type of Hamiltonian system on a contact manifold (to be defined below), corresponding to a constant Hamiltonian function with value -1 (see Remark~\ref{rem:inclusion} below).
-Indeed it may be shown that any contact flow can be split into a part of the type in~\eqref{eq:PCH} and another vector field of special geometric character, called a \emph{Liouville vector field}~\cite{bravetti2020invariant}. \item Notice that, although Hamilton's equations~\eqref{eq:H1} and~\eqref{eq:H2} dissipate the energy function $H(X,P,t)$, from the geometric point of view the system of Hamilton's equations~\eqref{eq:H1} and~\eqref{eq:H2}, together with $\dot t=1$, is conservative.
-This is because $\pounds_{\tilde X_{H}}\theta=0$, with $\pounds$ the Lie derivative, i.e.~the dynamics preserves $\theta$, and hence the volume of the space given by $\theta\wedge (d\theta)^{n}$. \item The \emph{pre--symplectic dynamics} used in~\cite{francca2020dissipative} is exactly the dynamics of $\tilde X_{H}$.
-Indeed one can check that their final manifold of states and dynamical equations, after fixing the appropriate gauge, coincide with $M\times \mathbb R$ and~\eqref{eq:PCH} respectively (indeed, it suffices to specialize our discussion to the case $M=T^{*}\mathcal M$, and note that $d\theta=\Omega$ in their notation). \end{enumerate} \end{remark}
+\begin{remark} \rm For us there are four important points that are worth being remarked about this construction: \begin{enumerate} \item $\theta$ is a contact form on $M\times\mathbb R$ (unless $H$ is a homogeneous function of degree 1 in $P$, a case which is not interesting here). \item From the point of view of contact geometry, the dynamics in \eqref{eq:PCH} is a very special type of Hamiltonian system on a contact manifold (to be defined below), corresponding to a constant Hamiltonian function with value -1 (see Remark~\ref{rem:inclusion} below). \item Notice that, although Hamilton's equations~\eqref{eq:H1} and~\eqref{eq:H2} dissipate the energy function $H(X,P,t)$, from the geometric point of view the system of Hamilton's equations~\eqref{eq:H1} and~\eqref{eq:H2} and $\dot t=1$ is conservative, because $\pounds_{\tilde X_{H}}\theta=0$, where $\pounds_{\tilde X_{H}}\theta$ denotes the Lie derivative of $\theta$ with respect to $\tilde X_{H}$.
+This means that the dynamics preserves $\theta$, and hence the volume of the space given by $\theta\wedge (d\theta)^{n}$. \item The \emph{pre--symplectic dynamics} used in~\cite{francca2020dissipative} is exactly the dynamics of $\tilde X_{H}$.
+Indeed one can check that their final manifold of states and dynamical equations, after fixing the appropriate gauge, coincide with $M\times \mathbb R$ and~\eqref{eq:PCH} respectively (indeed, it suffices to specialize our discussion to the case $M=T^{*}\mathcal M$, and note that $d\theta=\Omega$ in their notation).
+Similarly, also the \emph{cosymplectic dynamics} used in~\cite{campos2021discrete} is precisely the dynamics of $\tilde X_{H}$. \end{enumerate} \end{remark}